nehajain216/QuickRef/SpringMVC.md

 	* Web Application context: This is a child context of Application context.
 	* Web Application context is initialized by Dispatcher servlet
-	* handlers/controllers/view-resolvers are managed by this context
+	* handlers/controllers/view-resolvers are managed by this context *View Resolver
+	* ViewResolver implementations are used to resolve the view pages by name
+	* we are providing the view pages directory and suffix location
+	* If a controller handler method returns “home”, view resolver will use view page located at /WEB-INF/views/home.jsp.

 ## Spring MVC configuration using XML